 - Sports Medicine

 - General Surgery

 The Medical neighborhood includes the following sub-specialties:

 Designers envisioned the building theme as “Re-connecting To Nature” – a nod to Akron’s “Backyard” theme, a connection to the existing Garden of Hope, the planned Riverwalk coming to this region, and a celebration of Mill Creek Metro Park – the first park district in the state of Ohio.

 The design features simple, magical spaces filled with bright sunshine.
-The environment will be a place for healing and restoration of the body, mind and spirit for children & their families.
+The environment is a place for healing and restoration of the body, mind and spirit for children & their families.
 Children will be delighted as they “discover” butterflies, birds and turtles as they explore the brightly colored space.
 Graphics, pictures, textiles and signs offer opportunities for education, wayfinding and positive distraction.